joneubank/aoc2022/README.md

 `cargo run`

 The application runs as a standard Rust crate.
-Usually the [`main.rs`](src/main.rs) file is setup to only run the problem currently being worked on.
+Usually the [`main.rs`](src/main.rs) file is setup to only run the solution currently being worked on.
 To run a solution for any given day, update the code in the main file to call `run` on the day in question.
 Example for running day 2:

 ```
 fn main() {